+Maybe you are more on the SEO side of the SEO or email marketing debate.
 All the advice applies to companies that write blog posts or send newsletters.
 What if you don’t send emails like that?

 Do you rely on automated emails, triggered by specific customer actions?
 Leverage sending traffic to your website instead.
 Focus on the time they spend on your site.
 Add ‘you may also like’ links to your store to recommend extra products to your customers.
 Or consider adding a review section to let potential customers find out more.

 It all adds up to more time spent on the site which helps boost your domain authority.
 That tells Google to put you higher up the search engine results.
 Which leads to more traffic and potential customers.

 Your emails become the way you send existing customers back to your site.
 Then regular SEO kicks in to help win new visitors.